Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 • WhatsApp Marketing Agent built in for proactive campaigns and abandoned cart recovery.

-• Live chat support in 95+ languages.
+• Live chat support in any language.

-• Personalized support and proactive chat invitations
+• Personalized support and proactive chat invitations.

 • Native Shopify install, plus Wix and WooCommerce.

-Pricing: Plans from $49/month with a 7-day free trial.
+Pricing: plans from $49/month with a 7-day free trial (as of June 2026).

 Rating: 4.8/5.